SecureAuthCorp/SAP-Dissection-plug-in-for-Wireshark/README.md

 protocols.
 While some of them are standard and well-known protocols, other are proprietaries and public information is not available.

-This plugin provides dissection on SAP's NI, Message Server, Router, Diag and Enqueue protocols.
+This Wireshark plugin  provides dissection on SAP's NI, Message Server, Router, Diag and Enqueue protocols.
 The dissectors are based on information acquired at researching the different protocols and services.
 Additional experimental support is included for SAP's RFC and SNC protocols.
 Detailed information about the research can be found at [2], [3], [4], [5] and [6].

 Features